zflat/go-back-buffer/README.md

 ## Introduction

-go-back-buffer is a package to provides a minor mode and interactive function for easily switching to the most recently visited buffer in the active window.
-Think of it like alt+tab for buffer switching.
+go-back-buffer is a package that provides a minor mode and interactive function for easily switching to the most recently visited buffer in the active window.
+Think of it like Alt+Tab for buffers in emacs windows.

 ## Installation and Setup: